Mridulchaturvedi/simple-Datastructure-operations/README.md

 # simple-Datastructure-operations

-created a simple datastructure operation as per assingment
+created a simple datastructure operation as per assingment yet i tried to make it attractive by adding more python integrated color codes

 Assignment Questions:-